 It’s a simplified framework, broken down into the four areas – People, Process, Plan, Performance.
 This means it’s going to help management make the right people decisions (recruiting, selecting, and developing), it helps management have the best processes – because as Henley explains, “you can have great people but weak processes frustrate the talent.”
 Then management moves to the essential pieces like planning, and then think of it all in terms of developing top performance.

-“Why is IMPACT important to build our more than the Talent Focused Management (TFM)?” asks Sunshine.
+“Why is the Impact Leadership System important to build our more than the Talent Focused Management (TFM)?” asks Sunshine.

 TFM focuses on talent as a top priority for improving sales performance.
 Sales managers learn the balance between nature and nurture in growing their salespeople.
 But managing sales is only half the job.
 The other half—leading people—is not something that comes automatically.